abdulnafey18/Secure-Intelligence-Storage/README.md

 13) JavaScript (JS) - Adds interactivity and handles user actions on frontend web pages

 ## Setup and Deployment
+Note: This application is intended to be deployed on an AWS EC2 instance running Linux (Amazon Linux or Ubuntu recommended).
+Ensure Docker and Python 3 are installed.
 1) Clone the repo
 git clone https://github.com/abdulnafey18/Secure-Intelligence-Storage.git
 cd Secure-Intelligence-Storage